osmose-model/osmose/doc/odd_des/submodel/movement.rst

 A single map is defined as follows:

-.. table:: Random distribution parameters
+.. table:: Spatial distribution parameters when CSV maps are provided
     :align: center

     .. csv-table::